Conengmo/battle_map_tv/README.md

 Just put a number and a name on each line.

 The '+' and '-' buttons increase and decrease the font size.

+## Area of effect

+Click on one of the buttons for a shape like 'circle' or 'square'.
+Then click and drag anywhere in the TV window to create the shape in the size you want.

+The default color for shapes is white, but you can also toggle another color with the color buttons.

+You can delete a shape by right-clicking on it, or by using the 'Clear' button.

 ## Technical